anishaswain/Simple-JS-Projects/README.md

 Each project idea in this repository includes a brief description.
 To get started with a project:

 - Choose a project idea that interests you.
 - Create a new folder or directory for your project.
+(The folder structure should be project_number/your_git_username/your_solution
 - Add your project files to the folder.
 - Start coding!
 - Feel free to customize and expand on these project ideas.
 The goal is to have fun while learning and building your coding skills.